 - 1 yellow bell pepper cored, seeded, and thinly sliced

-- *1 14-ounce/400g can plum tomatoes (I used an equivalent amount of frozen roasted tomatoes from my garden last summer instead)
+- 14 ounce plum tomatoes one can (I used an equivalent amount of frozen roasted tomatoes from my garden last summer instead)

 - Sea salt and freshly ground black pepper